CPS-IT/admiral-cloud-connector/README.md

 # TYPO3 Extension `admiral_cloud_connector`

-This extension connects the AdmiralCloud with Typo3.
-It adds a seperate file_storage for AdmiralCloud files.
+This extension connects the AdmiralCloud with TYPO3.
+It adds a separate file_storage for AdmiralCloud files.
 At every place sys_file_reference is used, you can use AdmiralCloud files

 # Installation